 Someone was giving away an older lamp with a dated dried flower decoration in the glass base.
 I took it and unscrewed the bottom off the base and added some spare Christmas decorations in it for a festive look for the holidays.

 Dress up an dining chair with a multipurpose Santa hat and decorative necklace!
-Most everybody has a junk box full of these Mardi Gras necklaces.
-I took one, centered it on the chair and taped it into place.
+I took a Mardi Gras necklace, centered it on the chair and taped it into place.
 Then I took a Santa hat, also purchased from the dollar store about 10 Christmases ago and positioned it on the chair and taped that into place.
-When you go to your Christmas party you can un-tape them both and use them or leave them on the chair for Christmas morning.

 I have several live philodendron potted plants.
 During the Christmas season I purchase several bright red silk individual artificial poinsettia flowers.
 I stick them in the flower pot along with the live plant.